 The actuarial balance sheet is based on the principle that the long-term projected benefit obligations of the plan should be ideally equal to the long-term resources available to fund those obligations.
 A Projected Benefit Funding Ratio less than 100% indicates that contributions are insufficient.
 The resources available to meet projected obligations for current members consist of current fund assets plus the present value of anticipated future contributions intended to fund benefits for current members.
 In the exhibit below, B.2 is the estimated present value of contributions to fund the normal cost rate for current members until their respective termination dates.
-Item B.1 is the present value of the total 14.51% statutory contribution net of normal cost and anticipated plan expenses during the period from the valuation date to the statutory amortization date.
+Per the LCPR Standards for Actuarial Work, Item B.1 is the present value of the total 14.48% (includes an annual \$21 million and \$16 million Employer (MERF) and State contribution, respectively) statutory contribution net of normal cost and anticipated plan expenses during the period from the valuation date to the statutory amortization date plus the one-time \$170.1 million direct State aid payable in October 2023.
 Item D. Current Benefit Obligation, is the liability based on current service and projected compensation (the Entry Age Normal cost method is used to determine liabilities and contributions elsewhere in the report).